-Internship Year: 2019-2020

-Inter information is to be shared with the assigned supervisor to familiarize her/him with the m's self-appraisal of their clinical strengths, deficiencies and goals to be worked on during year of training.

-1. I believe my areas of clinical strengths are:
+Interr ı's Name: Internship Year: Intern' to be shared with the assigned supervisor to familiarize her/him with the al of their clinical strengths, deficiencies and goals to be worked on during 1.
+1. 2.
+3. 4. areas of clinical strengths are: 2.
+1. 2.
+3. 4. areas of clinical deficiencies are: 3. course of my Internship year, I would like to be able to achieve advanced following areas: 4.
+1. 2.
+3. nterest in the following areas:

-2.

-3.

-4.

-2. I believe my areas of clinical deficiencies are:

-1.

-2.

-3. 4.

-3. During the course of my Internship year, I would like to be able to achieve advanced

-skills in the following areas:

-1.

-2.3.

-3. 4.

-••

-4. I have less interest in the following areas:

-1.

-2.

-3.